SakoDroid/telego/README.md

  )
  ```

+ Then you need to create bot configs.
+You can use default configs by using `Default(apiKey string)` method of the *configs* pckage.
+This method generates a **BotConfig** that does not use webhook and queries the updates from the server every 300 milli seconds.
+You can create a *BotConfig* struct to access more options (including webhook).

- Then you need to create bot configs. **BotConfigs** struct is located in configs package and contains these fields :
+ **BotConfigs** struct is located in configs package and contains these fields :

  ```
  /*This is the bot api server.
 If you dont have a local bot api server, use "configs.DefaultBotAPI" for this field.*/